-Diffuser Orifice Plate Effects on the ACSC Performance
+Diffuser Orifice Plate Effects on ACSC Performance (Validation)

 This project validates the ACSC system in a 600 MW power plant based on the article by CFD simulation.